Sad Cypress: Plot summary

-Elinor Carlisle and Roddy Welman are engaged to be married when she receives an anonymous letter claiming that someone is "sucking up" to their wealthy aunt, Laura Welman, from whom Elinor and Roddy expect to inherit a sizeable fortune.
-Elinor is niece to Mrs Welman, while Roddy is nephew to her late husband.
-Elinor suspects Mary Gerrard as the topic of the anonymous letter, the lodgekeeper's daughter, whom their aunt likes and supports.
+Elinor Carlisle and Roddy Welman are engaged to be married when she receives an anonymous letter claiming that someone is sucking up to their wealthy aunt, Laura Welman, from whom Elinor and Roddy expect to inherit a sizeable fortune.
+Elinor is niece to Mrs Welman and Roddy is nephew to her late husband.
+Elinor suspects the topic of the anonymous letter to be Mary Gerrard, the lodgekeeper's daughter, whom their aunt likes and supports.
 Neither guesses who wrote the letter, which is burned.
-They visit their aunt at Hunterbury.
-Roddy sees Mary Gerrard for the first time in a decade.
+They visit their aunt at Hunterbury and Roddy sees Mary Gerrard for the first time for a decade.
 Mrs Welman is partially paralyzed after a stroke and dislikes living that way.
-She tells both her physician Peter Lord and her niece how much she dislikes living without full health, wishing the doctor might end her pain, which he refuses to do.
-Roddy falls in love with Mary; this provokes Elinor to end their engagement.
-After a second stroke, Mrs Welman asks Elinor to make provision for Mary.
+She tells both her physician, Peter Lord, and her niece how much she dislikes living without full health, wishing the doctor might end her pain, which he refuses to do.
+Roddy falls in love with Mary, which provokes Elinor to end their engagement.
+After a second stroke Mrs Welman asks Elinor to make provision for Mary.
 Elinor assumes there is a will her aunt wants modified.
 Mrs Welman dies before Elinor can call the solicitor.
 There is no will.
 She dies intestate, so her considerable estate goes to Elinor outright as her only known surviving blood relative.

 Elinor settles two thousand pounds on Mary, which Mary accepts.
 Elinor sells the house she inherited.
 After an impromptu lunch at Hunterbury – after Elinor, at the house, and Mary with Nurse Hopkins, at the lodge, clear out private possessions – Mary dies of an overdose of morphine.
 Everyone at the house had access to a tube of morphine Nurse Hopkins claimed to have lost at Hunterbury while Mrs Welman was ill.
 Elinor is arrested.
 Later, after Mrs Welman's body is exhumed, it is learned that she also died of morphine poisoning.
 Peter Lord, in love with Elinor, brings Poirot into the case.
 Poirot speaks to everyone in the village.
 He uncovers a second suspect when Roddy tells him of the anonymous letter - the writer of that letter.
 Poirot then focuses on a few elements.
-Was the poison in the sandwiches made by Elinor, which all three ate, or in the tea prepared by Nurse Hopkins and drunk by Mary and Hopkins, but not by Elinor?
+Was the poison in the sandwiches made by Elinor, which all three ate, or in the tea prepared by Nurse Hopkins and drunk by Mary and Hopkins but not by Elinor?
 What is the secret of Mary's birth?
 Is there any significance in the scratch of a rose thorn on Hopkins's wrist?
 The denouement is revealed mainly in the court, as the defence lawyer brings witnesses who reveal what Poirot uncovers.